Sumwunn/DoomRPG/DoomRPG-PandemoniaMonsters/ReadMe.md

 - Pandemonia monster spawn events and pursuer bosses is separate thing from DRPG
 - Pursuer bosses can appear on the arena maps
 - Pursuer bosses count maps that player enters again (except Outpost, i think) (they don`t appear there, because Dusted coded that)
+- Monsters HP in default hpbar is not that visible with SMALLFNT (don`t know how to fix it - replacing a class is not work) (SMALLFNT need for Pandemonia in events names)